SleepProgger/https_idiot/README.md

 # https_idiot
-Super simple https server in python for developing / testing
+Super simple https server in python (python 2 and 3 compatible). for developing / testing

 **THIS SCRIPT SHOULD NOT BE USED AS PRODUCTION SERVER**
 If you supply no certificate via the `--key` parameter it will use a SHARED hardcoded certificate.